 …in the Kvarner Riviera…

-February is carnival month all over the world and the best-celebrated carnival event in Croatia is the Rijeka Carnival, which can attract over 100,000 Croatian and foreign spectators.
-Rijeka Carnival’s main event – the international parade – will take to the streets of the city on 11th February 2024.
+February is traditionally carnival month all over the world and the best-celebrated carnival event in Croatia is the Rijeka Carnival, which can attract over 100,000 Croatian and foreign spectators.
+Although this year’s main event – the international parade – will take place early next month (see below), on 15th February 2025 it is the turn of the younger generation during the very cute Children’s Carnival Parade.

 …in Zagreb…

-Gast Fair is the largest gastro event in Croatia, and this year it moves from Split to Zagreb.
-It is on from 23rd – 25th February 2024.
+Gast Fair is the largest gastro event in Croatia, on from 27th February to 1st March 2025.

 …in South Dalmatia…